sf-wdi-27-28/command-line-mystery/mysolution.md

-/*Fork repo and clone it to wdi folder*/ cd command-line-mystery
+# Fork repo and clone it to wdi folder
+git clone git@github.com:hermchan/command-line-mystery.git
+cd command-line-mystery

-Checked what other files are in command-line-mystery ls
+# Checked what other files are in command-line-mystery
+ls

-Created a new file called mysolution.md touch mysolution.md
+# Created a new file called mysolution.md
+touch mysolution.md

-Opened instructions
+# Opened instructions
 less instructions

-Opened up cheatsheet.md
+# Opened up cheatsheet.md
 less cheatsheet.md

-Opened up hint1 hint8
+# Opened up hint1 hint8
 less hint

-# Change directory to mystery
-cd /users/book/wdi/command-line-mystery/mystery/

 # Check for clues
 grep "CLUE" crimescene
 # potential clue, barista noticed woman, name on latte was Annabel
-#Found a wallet believed to belong to the killer: no ID, just loose change, and membership cards for AAA, Delta SkyMiles, the local library, and the Museum of Bash History.
+# Found a wallet believed to belong to the killer: no ID, just loose change, and membership cards for AAA, Delta SkyMiles, the local library, and the Museum of Bash History.
 The cards are totally untraceable and have no name, for some reason.

-#Search for a female by the name of Annabel
+# Search for a female by the name of Annabel
 grep "Annabel" people

 # Search the address for each Annabel to look for clues